 When a co-signer decides to no longer want to be liable for the bond, they can ask for a bail surrender (co-signer is responsible for costs associated with this procedure).
 Typically surrenders happen when the co-signer feels that the defendant will not show up in court and there is collateral at stake that they do not want to lose.

 This is very simple; this means that the defendant failed to appear on his or her assigned court date.
 Failing to appear is considered a violation of bail conditions.

 Someone who provides a surety bond to the court in order to secure the release of a defendant and allow them to be free while awaiting trial.
-A bail bondsman is licensed in the state they operate in.
+Bail Bonds Pomona is licensed in the state they operate in.

 Someone who is avoided being arrested by authorities after being accused of a crime or someone who failed to comply with bail conditions.